maureencarey/paradigm/README.md

 ## run these

-Note: I ran the model generation pipeline on the University of Virginia's High- Performance Computing system, Rivanna, which uses Slurm job management.
+Note: I ran the model generation pipeline on the University of Virginia's High- Performance Computing system, Rivanna, which uses slurm job management.
 These were the scripts I ran to implement the pipeline.
-They are mostly wrappers for other scripts.
+They are mostly self explanatory wrappers for other scripts.
+Feel free to contact me with any questions.

 ## slurm scripts